mystream/ctech/readme.md

 # API Approach

 - Parameters will be sent via `Headers` to avoid them being cached in Standard Request Logs
+- HTTP Verbs will be used to inform the server which action is required

 # API Usage